Lazarus (The X-Files): Plot

 Dana Scully assists a fellow FBI agent, Jack Willis, in pursuing violent bank robbers Warren Dupre and Lula Phillips.
 Following an anonymous tip, the two agents corner Dupre during an attempted robbery.
 Dupre shoots Willis with a shotgun but is himself shot by Scully.
 Dupre dies, but Willis is eventually revived; however, Dupre's corpse is seen reacting to the jolts from the defibrillators used on Willis.

 Willis wakes up a few days later, but now has a more sinister personality.
 He finds Dupre's body and cuts off his fingers to retrieve a wedding ring before fleeing the hospital.
 Scully explains to Fox Mulder that Willis has been obsessed with the Dupre-Phillips case for the past year, and admits to dating Willis while he was her instructor at the FBI Academy.

 It is discovered that left-handed shears were used to cut off Dupre's fingers, despite the fact that Willis is right-handed, leading Mulder to believe that Willis' body is inhabited by Dupre's consciousness.
 The agents visit a University of Maryland medical professor who theorizes that during near-death experiences, an energy release can occur that could radically change someone's personality.
 He points out that those who have had such experiences often are unable to wear watches, as due to the level of energy running through their body the watches cannot function.

 Willis, who finds Dupre's tattoo appearing on his arm, confronts Lula's brother Tommy and kills him, believing that he sold him out to the FBI and caused his "death".
 When Mulder and Scully investigate the next day, Willis arrives.
-He passes the tests that Scully gives him, but when Mulder asks him to sign a fake birthday card for Scully—whose birthday is months away—he signs it.
+He passes the tests that Scully gives him, but when Mulder asks him to sign a fake birthday card for Scully—whose birthday is months away and on the same day as Willis—he signs it.
 Scully is skeptical of Mulder's claims that Dupre is in Willis's body, believing that he is under stress due to his near-death experience.